Washington Senators (1961–1971): 1963: Worst season in franchise history

 The season saw a total overhaul of the team's leadership.
 Owner Elwood Richard Quesada sold his stake in the team, leaving James Johnston and James Lemon as new owners.
 The season also saw new general manager George Selkirk. and new manager Eddie Yost.
 Though the season did not start as bad as the previous season, from May 18 through the end of the season, the team was again in last place.
 Following the game on May 21, manager Mickey Vernon was fired.
 Following the firing, third base coach Eddie Yost was acting manager for one game.
 The next day saw Gil Hodges take over as manager.
 The Senators ended the season with their worst season in franchise history (including all Texas Rangers seasons), with a record, 48½ games behind the New York Yankees.

 1964

 The season saw the Senators' best season to date, though still with an abysmal showing.
 For the entire season, the team mostly wavered between seventh and eighth place prior to June 19.
 From then on, the team was exclusively in ninth or last place.
 The Senators ended the season in ninth place with a record, 42 games behind the New York Yankees.

 1965

 The season continued the trend of the Senators' having their best season to date, though the team was still well under .500.
-This was the first season the team had less than 100 loses.
+This was the first season the team had fewer than 100 loses.
 Prior to July, the team was mostly in ninth place, while from July 2 on, the team did not leave eighth place.
 The Senators ended the season with a record, 32 games behind the formerly Washington-based team, the Minnesota Twins.